How to get EU residency for you and your family with Spain’s Golden Visa

 Like any law, this one could undergo changes.
 For example, if the government decided it was more interested in infrastructure development, as opposed to selling real estate, it could increase the minimum floor for real estate investment and offer more advantageous programs for infrastructure investment.
 If this were to happen before you submitted your application, it could be negatively impacted.

 In our opinion, this law will not suffer important changes in the next five to ten years.
 However, it is important to know that there is a small chance that the law could change.
 To talk more about this, call us today.
-We’ll tell you why we don’t think it will undergo material changes in coming years.

 Q: Can the law regarding the right to have a Golden Visa be changed retroactively?